kolorahl/kolorahl.github.io/_posts/2013-07-25-javascript-framework.markdown

 ## RESTful JSON Communication

 Both frameworks use RESTful calls to send and receive JSON payloads when communicating with the server.
-I definitely want to use websockets, so if either framework has easy support for it or existing third-party solutions I will look more favorably upon that framework.
-So far this looks to be Backbone.js: I can overwrite the `Backbone.sync` function to use WebSocket communication since all server calls funnel through that one method.
+I definitely want to use web sockets, so if either framework has easy support for it or existing third-party solutions I will look more favorably upon that framework.
+So far this looks to be Backbone.js: I can overwrite the `Backbone.sync` function to use Web Socket communication since all server calls funnel through that one method.
 Angular.js does not seem to be as intuitively obvious or as easy to digest as its competitor.

 ## jQuery vs Templates

-The main draw of Angular.js is the templating system which exposes a very rich system for creating views tied to models.
+The main draw of Angular.js is the template system which exposes a very rich system for creating views tied to models.
 Backbone.js views are simply objects with a `render` function that is called when the view needs to be updated.
-I'm not thrilled about this, as it pretty much means just using jQuery to grab DOM elements and mess around with them at a low level versus the very nice and clean templating system used by Angular.js.
+I'm not thrilled about this, as it pretty much means just using jQuery to grab DOM elements and mess around with them at a low level versus the very nice and clean template system used by Angular.js.

 ## Reactive Programming